singaround/songbook/songs/Last-Shanty.md

 > ***Don't haul on the rope, don't climb up the mast\
 If you see a sailing ship it might be your last\
-Just get your civies ready for another run ashore\
+Just get your civvies ready for another run ashore\
 A sailor ain't a sailor, ain't a sailor anymore***

 Well the killock of our mess he says we've had it soft\